 SparkFun Support and Front Desk will be closed on Thursday 11/14 from 1-2:30pm for a company event.
 Please plan to pick up your orders before or after this timeframe.

 The credit-card-sized computer has become even smaller!
 The Raspberry Pi Zero W is still the Pi you know and love, but at a largely reduced size of only 65mm long by 30mm wide and now with headers!
 With the addition of wireless LAN and Bluetooth, the Raspberry Pi Zero W is ideal for making embedded Internet of Things (IoT) projects.
 The Pi Zero W has been designed to be as flexible and compact as possible with mini connectors and a populated 40-pin GPIO.

-At the heart of the Raspberry Pi Zero W is a 1GHz BCM2835 single-core processor, the same as the B+ and A+, with 512MB RAM.
+At the heart of the Raspberry Pi Zero W is a 1GHz BCM2835 single-core processor with 512MB RAM.
 Quite frankly, this Pi is about four times faster that the original Raspberry Pi and is only a fraction of the cost of the current RPi3.

 The setup for the Raspberry Pi Zero W is a little more complicated than on other Pis.
 Because of the small size, many of the connectors on the Pi Zero are not standard.
 For starters you will want a Mini HDMI to HDMI cable or adapter to connect to your monitor.
 You will also need a USB OTG cable to connect a USB device, as well as a unique CSI camera cable.
 No matter how you want to use your Raspberry Pi Zero W, you will need a microSD card with an operating system and a high-quality 5V power supply to power your board.

 Note: As of the release of the Raspberry Pi Zero W the NOOBS image will need to be updated to work on Pi Zero boards.
 You can download the image here.